Israel–Morocco relations: Israel–Morocco normalization agreement

+Morocco recognizes Israeli sovereignty

-In September 2020, U.S. President Donald Trump announced he was seeking direct flights between Rabat and Tel Aviv.
+In September 2020, U.S. president Donald Trump announced he was seeking direct flights between Rabat and Tel Aviv.

 On 10 December 2020, Donald Trump announced that Israel and Morocco had agreed to establish full diplomatic relations.
-Morocco then communicated to Israeli Prime Minister Benjamin Netanyahu its recognition of Israel.
+Morocco then communicated to Israeli prime minister Benjamin Netanyahu its recognition of Israel.
 As part of the agreement, the United States agreed to recognize Morocco's Annexation of Western Sahara while urging the parties to "negotiate a mutually acceptable solution" using Morocco's autonomy plan as the only framework.

+Joint Declaration of the Kingdom of Morocco, the United States of America and the State of Israel was signed on 22 December 2020.

 On 22 December, El Al launched the first direct commercial flight between Israel and Morocco following the normalization agreement.
-Senior Advisor to the U.S. President Jared Kushner and Israel's National Security Advisor Meir Ben-Shabbat were among the high-level officials on board the flight.
+Senior advisor to the U.S. president Jared Kushner and Israel's national security advisor Meir Ben-Shabbat were among the high-level officials on board the flight.

 On 25 July 2021, two Israeli carriers launched direct commercial flights to Marrakesh from Tel Aviv.
 On 11 August 2021, Morocco and Israel signed three accords on political consultations, aviation and culture.
 In November 2021, Morocco and Israel signed a defense agreement.

-Israeli President Isaac Herzog and King Mohammed VI began a correspondence after the normalization of relations.
+Israeli president Isaac Herzog and King Mohammed VI began a correspondence after the normalization of relations.
 Herzog sent King Mohammed a letter during Foreign Minister Yair Lapid’s visit to Morocco, and the King replied in August 2021 with a letter in which he wrote: “I am convinced that we shall make this momentum sustainable in order to promote the prospects of peace for all peoples in the region.”
 Herzog also sent condolences to King Mohammed after the tragic death of the little boy Rayan, who died after falling down a well, prompting a high-profile rescue effort.